Code-Institute-Submissions/PaintPeruser/readme.md

 #### Send quote button

 Should use EmailJS to send an email to the stated address, utilising the details that the user has input into the form boxes - confirmed.

+#### Mailto link on modal

+Should launch a mail client on the computer of the user, filling in the 'to' field with the email address listed - confirmed.

+#### Phone call link on modal

+Should launch the phone app with the provided phone number if the user is accessing via mobile. - confirmed on Samsung Galaxy Note 10.

 ### Responsiveness